Why complete the Functional Rehabilitation & Exercise Training after Stroke (FRETS) Course 2018?

 Senior Research Physiotherapist, Centre for Neuromuscular Diseases, UCLH NHS Foundation Trust and UCL Institute of Neurology, London

-Reader in Clinical Neurology & Hon.
-Consultant Neurologist, Sobell Department of Motor Neuroscience, UCL Institute of Neurology, London.
+Professor of Clinical Neurology and Neurorehabilitation, Sobell Department of Motor Neuroscience & Movement Disorders, UCL Institute of Neurology, London.

 Lecturer in Public Health and Health Services Research, Kings College Division of Health + Social Care Research Division, London.